Denver Brain Injury/TBI Attorneys

 All brain injuries will leave long-lasting and lifelong effects on victims, even though a medical professional deems the injury mild.
 You must be vigilant of any signs of complication or lingering side effects as that can mean the condition is worsening, which is common.
 Never assume you do not have a case because a doctor said your injury was “mild.”

-Brain injury by the numbers
+Brain Injury by the Numbers

-The Brain Injury Alliance of Colorado reports 500,000 adults living with a brain injury and a disability.
+The Brain Injury Alliance of Colorado reports 500,000 adults currently live with a brain injury and a disability.
 The CDC states that brain injuries contribute to a third of all injury-related deaths.
 Across the country, there are 2 million people with a traumatic brain injury.
 Additionally, 300,000 people must obtain emergency medical care at a hospital every year.

 Falls are the leading cause of all accounts, accounting for 40 percent of TBIs.
 Blunt trauma or being struck by an object makes up 15 percent of brain injuries.
 Adults over 65 who suffer a fall have a higher risk of TBIs, and children under 15 are at a higher risk of suffering these injuries from blunt trauma.